erhsparks/app_academy_prepwork/course-rules.md

 harassment, including but not limited to discrimination based on gender, sexual orientation, race, or religious affiliation.
 Any student found to behave in violation of this policy will be dismissed from the course.

+## Et Cetera

+This is not a comprehensive list of rules.
+You may receive additional instructions from staff regarding staying on task, or showing respect to peers and staff.
+It is important to follow these additional instructions.
+If you are instructed to do something, you will be expected to follow through.

 ## App Academy Intellectual Property